Based on Toby Huff, The Rise of Early Modern Science (Cambridge University Press, 1993).

 The Islamic World

 Islam’s “golden age of science” was a period of intense activity.
-It began during the caliphate of al-Mamun (813-833), who supported the collection and translation of Greek philosophy and science into Arabic, and also had works from India and Central Asia collected and translated.
+It began during the caliphate of al-Mamun (r.
+813-833), who supported the collection and translation of Greek philosophy and science into Arabic, and also had works from India and Central Asia collected and translated.
 These works stimulated Islamic scholarship.
 Scholars read and organized them, wrote commentaries on them, and ultimately used them as the foundation for their own research.
 Islamic scholars soon led the world in several fields, including astronomy, mathematics and medicine.

 One of the Islamic world’s most significant innovations was the experiment.
 The Optics of al-Haytham, written in the early eleventh century, was based on simple, clearly defined experiments.
 It significantly influenced Roger Bacon and other contemporary Western scholars after its translation into Latin in the middle of the twelfth century.
 The power of medieval experimentation is shown by the independent and nearly simultaneous (about 1304) demonstrations, by Kamal al-Farisi in the East and Theodoric of Freiburg in the West, that the rainbow is the result of two refractions and one reflection inside drops of rain.
 Islamic scientists also employed experiments in medicine, where al-Razi (d. ca. 925) used controlled experiments to determine the efficacy of herbal treatments, and in astronomy, where predictions were routinely tested against new data.